-The Portfolio aims to compare favourably with the iBoxx Euro Corporate Bond Index over rolling 12-month periods using the ESG Materiality Rating Model ("the Model").
+The Portfolio aims to compare favourably with the MSCI Japan Index over rolling 12-month periods, using the ESG Materiality Rating Model (the "Model").

-This Model, owned and developed by Columbia Threadneedle, builds on the Sustainability Accounting Standards Board (SASB®) materiality framework and identifies the most financially material ESG risk and opportunity factors across a wide range of industries, based on subjective indicators.
+The Model, owned and developed by Columbia Threadneedle, builds on the Sustainability Accounting Standards Board (SASB®) materiality framework and identifies the most financially material ESG risk and opportunity factors across a wide range of industries, based on subjective indicators.

 Where sufficient data is available, the output of the Model is a rating from 1 to 5.
 The ratings indicate how much exposure a company has to material ESG risks and opportunities in a particular industry.
 A rating of 1 indicates that a company has minimal exposure to material ESG risks and a rating of 5 indicates that a company has a higher exposure to such risks.
 These ESG Materiality ratings are used by the Investment Manager to identify and assess potential material ESG risk and opportunity exposures in the securities held or considered for investment by the Portfolio, as part of its decision-making process.
-Whilst the Portfolio may invest in companies with a low rating, the Investment Manager favours companies which score highly